wp-plugins/mobble/readme.txt

 }
 ?>`

+= Caching =
+Please note that in certain setups caching will cause undesired behaviour.
+If your cache is set too aggressively PHP will be skipped and the device detection will not work.

 == Screenshots ==

 1. Code example - loading different navigations for mobile and desktop.
 2. mobble settings screen for enabling/disabling the body class.

 == Changelog ==

+= 1.2 =
+* Now uses mobile-detect (http://mobiledetect.net/) which provides more accurate and varied detection
+* Mobiles can now be graded (A,B,C) using the mobile-detect API (see mobile-detect.php) or mobiledetect.net
+* is_palm, is_lg, is_nokia will be removed soon - check depricated notices
+* New check for is_kindle - feedback on this one appreciated as I cannot test it

 = 1.1 =
 * Correction to the PHP.